asceznyk/darknetv3.5/README.md

 $ python detect.py --testdir test --names yournames.labels --cfg yolov3.cfg --weights yolov3.weights --savedir outputs --boxdir gtruths
 ```
 ### Arguments:
-- testdir: the directory with all the test images ONLY
+- testdir: path to the directory with all the test images ONLY
-- names: is a text file with all the names of classes in it like so:
+- names: path to the .names file
-- cfg: is a model configuration file (this is for model architecture)
+- cfg: path to model configuration file (this is for model architecture)
   * use the yolov3.cfg file you downloaded
-- weights: is a .pth or a .weights file you can get this from here
+- weights: path to .pth or a .weights file you can get this from here
   * use the yolov3.weights file you downloaded
-- savedir: directory to save all the predictions of the model
+- savedir: path to directory to save all the predictions of the model
-- boxdir (optional): directory to save all the actual images wit ground truth boxes
+- boxdir (optional): path to directory to save all the actual images wit ground truth boxes

 # Custom Object Detection